project-gemmi/gemmi/README.md

 ## What is parsed?

-For now we test only:
+We test only:

 * mmCIF files (i.e. CIF 1.1)
 * DDL1 and DDL2 dictionaries (in particular `mmcif_pdbx_v40.dic`)
 * and monomer library a.k.a.
 Refmac dictionary
+* example files from COD

 Later on we'll make sure that all correct CIF 1.1 files from COD are handled properly.